 During this first phase Stein does not appear to have been very active.
-He agrees, as we have seen, with the Prussian

-Ministers in disapproving the Czar's plan, and he seems to have stopped there.
+He agrees, as we have seen, with the Prussian Ministers in disapproving the Czar's plan, and he seems to have stopped there.
 Alexander was not now by any means the same fickle person he had been before his trials began.
 The terrible year 1812, his study of Napoleon's character, the influence of Stein, and his great successes had given him self-reliance and persistency.
 He persevered in his Polish plan in spite of the opposition, not only of Europe, but, as it appears, of all his own advisers.
-Stein's suggestion, characteristic enough, that Poland1 should receive local institutions instead of a Parliament, in other words, should begin its development in the same way as Prussia had done under his guidance, was disregarded, and there is no evidence that Stein, any more than Hardenberg, saw the extreme danger for Prussia of a breach with Alexander, whose friendship up to a certain point might be counted on, and a coalition with her rival Austria and her enemy France.
-He seems, in fact, to have approved of the course taken by the Prussian Ministers; at least this seems to be the sense of a remark which he made in a letter to Hardenberg, dated October 26th:-
+Stein's suggestion, characteristic enough, that Poland should receive local institutions instead of a Parliament, in other words, should begin its developement in the same way as Prussia had done under his guidance, was disregarded, and there is no evidence that Stein, any more than Hardenberg, saw the extreme danger for Prussia of a breach with Alexander, whose friendship up to a certain point might be counted on, and a coalition with her rival Austria and her enemy France.
+He seems, in fact, to have approved of the course taken by the Prussian Ministers: at least this seems to be the sense of a remark which he made in a letter to Hardenberg, dated October 26th:

-Prussia must abide firmly by the principles of the maintenance of the European balance, that is her true interest; she has saved herself by returning to that principle, as she ruined herself by deserting it, and she has been favored in her restoration only with the object of supplying her with sufficient power to maintain the European system.
+Prussia must abide firmly by the principles of the maintenance of the European balance, that is her true interest; she has saved herself by returning to that principle, as she ruined herself by deserting it, and she has been favoured in her restoration only with the object of supplying her with sufficient power to maintain the European system.

 In other words, Prussia claims Saxony on the ground that she must be made stronger in order that she may protect Central Europe from encroachment; she will stultify herself if she purchases this acquisition by allowing a Russian encroachment upon Central Europe.
 The argument is logical enough, and shows plainly how much injustice is done to Stein when he is accused of sacrificing German interests to Russian.
 But did Stein suppose that he could induce Europe to give Saxony to Prussia, and at the same time to restore to her a great part of her Polish possessions, by the naked abstract cogency of the argument that she required all this increase of power in order to perform her function of guardian of Germany?
-Both with Austria and France that argument had not merely no cogency, but a negative cogency; it was a reason why Prussia should not be so aggran-Moreover Stein is scarcely correct in his statement that dized.
+Both with Austria and France that argument had not merely no cogency, but a negative cogency; it was a reason why Prussia should not be so aggrandised. over Stein is scarcely correct in his statement that Prussia had been saved by returning to the principle of the Balance of Power.
+She had rather been saved, as we noted in considering the circumstances of the conclusion of the Treaty of Kalisch, by clinging to the Russian alliance with a certain recklessness, and of such recklessness Stein had set the most conspicuous example.

-1 That Stein had considered Polish affairs attentively appears from his Memoir written at Nassau in June, 1807.
-See above, Vol. I. p.
-209.
+&lt;sup>1 That Stein had considered Polish affairs attentively appears from his Memoir written at Nassau in June, 1807.
+See above, Vol. 1. p.
+315.